A hardware description language using OCaml effects / Mar 2025

 Deep learning for decomposing sound into vector audio / Jan 2024

-This is an idea proposed as a Cambrige Computer Science Part III or MPhil project, and is available for being worked on.
-It will be supervised by Trevor Agus and Anil Madhavapeddy.
+This is an idea proposed as a Cambridge Computer Science Part III or MPhil project, and has expired.
+It may be co-supervised with Trevor Agus.

-This is an idea proposed as a Cambrige Computer Science Part III or MPhil project, and is available for being worked on.
-It will be supervised by Patrick Ferris and Anil Madhavapeddy.
+This is an idea proposed as a Cambridge Computer Science Part III or MPhil project, and has expired.
+It may be co-supervised with Patrick Ferris.

 When dealing with large scale geospatial data, we also have to deal with a variety of file formats, such as CSV, JSON, GeoJSON, or GeoTIFFs, etc. Each of these file formats has its own structure and semantics, and it is often necessary to compare and merge data across different file formats.
 The conventional solution with source code would be to use a tool such as Git to compare and merge data across different file formats.
 However, this approach is not always feasible, as it requires the data to be in a text-based format and the data to be structured in a way that can be compared line by line.

-This is an idea proposed as a Cambrige Computer Science Part III or MPhil project, and is currently being worked on by Kittson Hamill.
-It is supervised by Anil Madhavapeddy and Sadiq Jaffer.
+This is an idea proposed as a Cambridge Computer Science Part III or MPhil project, and is currently being worked on by Kittson Hamill.
+It is co-supervised with Sadiq Jaffer.

 At the Conservation Evidence Copilots project, we are interested in constructing a taxonomy of threats to wildlife from the literature.
 This involves scanning the body of conservation literature and gathering/synthesising evidence for conservation interventions from a threats perspective.
 Once the text has been retrieved, it needs to be summarised in a way that is accurate, concise and relevant and verified with human experts.
 This is particularly important for conservation evidence, where the key findings need to be communicated clearly to inform policy and practice.

-This is an idea proposed as a Cambrige Computer Science Part III or MPhil project, and has been completed by Emily Morris.
-It was supervised by Anil Madhavapeddy and David A Coomes.
+This is an idea proposed as a Cambridge Computer Science Part III or MPhil project, and has been completed by Emily Morris.
+It was co-supervised with David Coomes.

 The goal of this project is to compare the performance of MaxEnt techniques to the performance of a CNN model for the task of species distribution modeling.